Chite14/Amazon-products-Analysis/README.md

 1. What is the top 8 highest and lowest category rating count?
 2. which products have the highest rating?
-3. what periods had peak sales, made most money?
+3. what is the correlation between the disocunt percentage and the ratings?
 4. Which products had the least ratings?

 ## Data Analysis